Tired of fighting the crowds at the Colosseum?

 There would have been slaves stoking fires constantly, keeping the caldarium hot 24 hours a day.

 The huge tunnels underground contained around 2 miles of lead pipes, and a nearby aqueduct, made specifically to supply water for these baths, pumped about 20 gallons of water per second into tanks and pipes.

-The underground space is easy to visit and not claustrophobic (it's so big.)
+The underground space is easy to visit and not claustrophobic (it's enormous with mostly high ceilings.)
 It should take you around 20-30 minutes to visit, depending how long you want to spend enjoying the exhibits (temporary and permanent) in the space.